lwade/eIAM/quotas/README.md

+* See the basic directory for simple quota examples
+* See the advanced directory for combined quotas; quotas based on resource

 Starting with Eucalyptus 3.0, quotas are introduced to enforce resource limits on accounts and users.
 The IAM policy language has been extended to add an additional effect key; "Limit".
 The "Limit" key signifies to the policy parser that the policy statement is a quota.
 As with standard IAM policies, a quota statement contains both "Action" and "Resource" fields.
 This allows enforcement of the quota based on matched requests; for example, limit the number of volumes when the ec2:CreateVolume action is called:

 >{